Westinghouse vs Mi-T-M

 - Westinghouse holds a Tier A reliability rating (95 out of 100), while Mi-T-M sits at Tier C (55 out of 100).

-- Data coverage for Mi-T-M is low, with only one scored model, so brand-wide conclusions should be taken with caution.
+- Data coverage for Mi-T-M is low, so this comparison should be interpreted with that limitation in mind.

 Top Model Matchups